How to use rescue mode on a server

 The rescue mode system is a minimal operating system for your server, booted on demand over the network.
 If your server does not boot, and you need to modify some files to fix the issue, rescue mode allows you to do so.
 We recommend using rescue mode if your Dedibox server:

 - does not boot after you have rebooted it (no ping, following to a FSCK error for example)

 - boots, but is not reachable because of a misconfiguration of the firewall

 - Does not boot after a kernel upgrade

 - Does not boot following a modification of the bootloader configuration (Grub, lilo, …)

-Currently we offer three different types of rescue mode:
+Currently, we offer three different types of rescue modes:

 To access your server once you have launched Linux/FreeBSD rescue mode, follow these steps:

 Use the login and password given on the status page of the server in the console.
 Bear in mind that rescue mode usually needs about two minutes to initialize.

 Once you are connected, you can use rescue mode like a normal distribution, and install your favorite tools including text editors or FTP clients.
 The only limitation is the size of the ramdisk.